The-Ofek-Foundation/CodeTester/README.md

 ```

 #### What if I want to reuse code in my tests?
-You can always create helper methods for your tests, just make sure not to make their names start with "_test".
+You can always create helper methods for your tests, just make sure not to make their names start with an underscore ("_").
 ```java
 private void testFileDeletionHelper(String fileName) {
 	File testFile = new File(fileName);